ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 The Individual Can Modify the Pre-Registration data by selecting the Modify Information from the Dashboard.
 The system provides the Demographic form with pre-filled demo details.
 The Individual can edit the required changes.
 The system associates the modified demo details with the Pre-Registration Id for which modifies information is initiated.

 ### 2.2.6 Discard Application
 The Individual can discard the Pre-Registration by clicking on the Delete icon for the Pre-Registration Id for which he/she wishes to discard.
-The System provides the Individual with two options: ‘Discard entire Application’ or ‘Cancel Appointment’.
+The system provides the Individual with two options: ‘Discard entire Application’ or ‘Cancel Appointment’.
 The Individual choses to discard entire Application.
-The System deletes all the data mapped to the Pre-Registration Id and cancels the appointment (if any).
+The system deletes all the data mapped to the Pre-Registration Id and cancels the appointment (if any).

 ## 2.3 Attaching Documents to the Application
 ### 2.3.1 Document Categories and Applicable Document Types